thegooddocsproject/templates/our-team/our-team-guide.md

 To suggest improvements, open an issue on our (https://github.com/thegooddocsproject/templates/issues)[Templates repository].
 ---

-The `Our Team` template is for open source software projects helps you clearly communicate who belongs to your open source project or organization.
+The `Our Team` template is for open source software projects.
+The template helps you clearly communicate who belongs to your open source project or organization.
 This template:

 - Lists the teams or roles for your organization or project.